ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi.md

 Without any way to control heat, my Pi would quickly reach temperatures around 85°C on load which seems to kick-in thermal throttling.
 The official RPi4 case made it worse.

 I then got a aluminium passive cooling case.
-The temperatures still get around 80° on load but now take couple minutes on constant load to get there, and I haven't come across any noticeable throttling so far.
+The temperatures still get around 80° but now take couple minutes on constant load to get there, and I haven't come across any noticeable throttling so far.
-So I've been keeping this so far.
+So I've been keeping this.

 ## Software